 Section II - SC 1: Limits natural gas usage to 190.2 MM cubic feet/year for both turbines combined.
-In the 12-month period ending in February 2020, the total natural gas use for both turbines combined is reported at 22.6MM cubic feet.
-This is also the highest reported 12-month rolling usage for the period I reviewed.
+In the 12-month periods ending in June 2020 & July 2020 the total natural gas use for both turbines combined is reported at 16.3 MM cubic feet.
+This is the highest reported 12-month rolling usage for the period I reviewed.

 Section III - SC 1,2,3: Specifies process/operational restrictions for FG-B/UP-TURBINES.
 The turbines are only operated as needed during a power outage.
 The units burn only pipeline quality natural gas.
 The turbines were not operated for more than 400 hours based on a 12-month rolling time period.
-According to the digital hour meter Turbine 1 has operated for 23 hours and Turbine 2 has operated for 387.7 hours since being constructed.
+In 2020, Unit 1 was operated for a total of 4.9 hours and Unit 2 was operated for a total of 4.5 hours.

 Section VI - SC 1: States that the permittee shall monitor and record the monthly hours of operation of each turbine.
 These records are maintained.
-In 2019, turbine Unit 1 was operated for 7.4 hours and turbine Unit 2 was operated for 3.7 hours.

 Section VI - SC 2,3: Requires the permittee to keep 12-month rolling records of fuel consumption, total NOx emissions, and total CO emissions.
 These records are maintained.
-For the 12-month period ending in February 2020, Unit 1 and Unit 2 fuel consumption is reported at 21,817,000 and 835,000 cubic feet, respectively.
-Unit 1's fuel usage is so much higher due to 14,703,000 cubic feet being used in November 2019.

 Section VI - SC 4: States that the permittee shall develop a turbine preventative maintenance program and log preventative maintenance.
 A PM program is maintained.
-There have been no recent changes to the PM program.
+Mr. Weiss stated that there have been no recent changes to the PM program.